bbc/psammead/packages/components/psammead-section-label/README.md

 ## Description

-TODO this ->
-The `@bbc/psammead-section-label` package exports a single Section Label component.
+The `@bbc/psammead-section-label` package exports two components - a Section Label, and a variant of the Section Label that does not feature a horizontal bar.

 It uses `@bbc/psammead-styles` for colours and font family and `@bbc/gel-foundations` for spacing and for GEL Typography implemented in Styled Components.

-The only provided child should be a *string*, which will be wrapped in an `<h2>` element.
+The only provided child should be a *string*, which will be wrapped in an `<h2>` element by the component – (see [the Accessibility notes](#accessibility-notes)).

 ## Installation